 Is Knoxville Auto Detailing expensive?

 I got a call the other day form a guy.
 After receiving a free quote from me, he told me my detailing prices were too expensive.
-A few days later after giving another client the same quote she told me that "it sounds like a bargain for what your getting".
-That's why I decided to write a quick blog write up to try to explain why a $250, $300, $375 detail is worth it, or maybe not.
+A few days later after giving another client the same quote she told me that "it sounds like a bargain for what I get".
+That's why I decided to write a blog to explain why a $250 to $375 detail is worth it, or maybe not.
 You ever hear the saying around Knoxville, "You get what you pay for"?
 Detailing is no different.
 Detailing takes time, and the time it takes to detail the average vehicle is the reason for the prices most competent detailers charge.
 Here's a quick example.

 Bob has a 2001 Buick Lasbre.
 It's his A to B vehicle.
 He drives it to work--he drives it back home.
 Does he love it?
 It's his car, yes he loves it.
 But is he in love with it?
-No. He doesn't look back at it when he parks his Buick as he is walking into his neighborhood Kroger.
+No. He doesn't look back at his Buick when he parks it.
 He doesn't spend anytime online searching for "Buick Lasbre upgrades"; he doesn't knock the dirt from his shoes before entering his Buick, he doesn't obsess with the best wax to keep his black paint looking fresh.
 Although Bob cares for his Lasbre, he could care less if the body was clayed to remove environmental fallout.
 All Bob wants is to knock off last week's dirt from the surface.
-Bob doesn't need to spend $150 to have his interior steamed.
+Bob doesn't need to spend $250 to have his Buick detailed.
 Bob would tell me in a heart beat "Marcus, your detailng prices are too expensive".
 In Bob's case I would agree, and respectfully recommend he visit the local quick wash for ($30).

 Tiffany just purchased a 2017 Ford Festiva.
 She loves the car, It has everything she's ever wanted in a car plus it